gabriele-costa/pests/PITCHME.md

 - Less common but relevant for some problems on interest
 - **Example** Sub-module construction and controller synthesis
-- B could not exis
+- B could not exist
+-
 -
 ---